asadali2468/copilot-preferred-model/README.md

 ### Extension Not Working?

 - Check if it's enabled in `chrome://extensions/`
-- Ensure you're on GitHub when using Copilot
+- Ensure you're on [copilot.microsoft.com](https://copilot.microsoft.com/) when using Copilot
 - Try refreshing the page after setting preferences
 - Check browser console for any error messages